Stars1233/torchquantum/examples/train_state_prep/README.md

 ### Train a state preparation circuit
 The circuit ansatz is predefined.
-We can train the parameters in the ansatz to prepare an arbitrary state from the inintial all zero state.
+We can train the parameters in the ansatz to prepare an arbitrary state from the initial all zero state.

 The gradients are obtained with backpropagation.